Skip to content

 What People Often Overlook

 Many people find that the hardest part is not making the changes — it is noticing the savings.
 Switching to a plant-rich diet, cycling instead of driving, or buying second-hand can all trim monthly outgoings in ways that are easy to miss.
 It can help to track each category separately, as this planner does, so the cumulative picture becomes visible.
 What feels like loose change in one area can quietly become a meaningful sum over several years.
-That slow build is worth considering when the bigger green goals — a heat pump, an electric car, solar panels — feel financially out of reach.
+That slow build is worth noting when the bigger green goals — a heat pump, an electric car, solar panels — feel financially out of reach.

 Building a Fund With Purpose